matteominin/ARDSU-menu/README.md

 ## Usage
 The API has 5 enpoints, perform a GET request to one of these URL in order to get the JSON response:
 - / (returns the menù  of the current week)
-- /lunch (returns the lunch menu of the current week)
+- /lunch (returns the lunch menù of the current week)
-- /dinner ( returns the dinner menu of the current week )
+- /dinner ( returns the dinner menù of the current week )
-- /today/lunch (returns the lunch menu for the current day)
+- /today/lunch (returns the lunch menù for the current day)
-- /today/dinner (returns the dinner menu for the current day)
+- /today/dinner (returns the dinner menù for the current day)

 ## Response
 The api will send back a JSON obj like this: